 Conversely, keyword research will show you which keywords you should steer clear of because popular domains are already outranking you for them.

-Here is a screenshot of our research on Ubersuggest about ” Free keyword Research Tools”
+Here is a screenshot of our research on Ubersuggest about ” Some keyword Research Tools that are free”

 Looking at the data above.
 Which one is the easiest to target?
 Comment down your answer.